-Types of Face Masks for Acne Scars
+Types of Face Mask for Acne Scars

 Face masks are a popular skincare product that can provide targeted treatment for acne scars.
 There are several types of face masks available in the market, each designed to address specific skin concerns.

-Clay masks are excellent for absorbing excess oil and unclogging pores, making them ideal for oily and acne-prone skin.
+Clay masks are excellent for absorbing excess oil and also unclogging pores, making them ideal for oily and acne-prone skin.

-They work by drawing out impurities and toxins from the skin, which can help reduce the appearance of acne scars over time.
+They work by drawing out impurities and toxins from the skin, which can also help reduce the appearance of acne scars over time.